Rupert Kinnard: Awards and recognition

 Two of Kinnard's publications received the National Gay Press Association award for best overall design: Just Out (1983) and the San Francisco Sentinel (1987).

 In 1992, his "Cathartic Comics" strip was featured as part of the San Francisco Cartoon Art Museum's "Black Ink: An Exhibit of African American Cartoonists", and original panels from it were included in the museum's permanent collection.

 The Brown Bomber and Diva Touché Flambé were portrayed on stage in 1994, in Out of the Inkwell, a Theater Rhinoceros production in San Francisco, also featuring characters from Doonesbury.

 He received Pride Northwest's "Spirit of Pride" award in 1996.

 In 1997, Kinnard took part in A Tip of the Nib, the nation's first Lesbian and Gay Cartoonist conference, at Oberlin College, which also included artists Howard Cruse and Allison Bechdel.

 Kinnard's business The Rupe Group Graphics was awarded the Oregon Cascade AIDS Project's Community Angel Award in 2007.

 In 2013, he received a "Standing on the Shoulders" Lifetime Achievement Award from the World Arts Foundation, which stated that his "artistic talent and leadership to reach out to the LGBTQ community honors the legacy of the Rev. Dr. Martin Luther King Jr."

 He was a featured panelist at the first Queers & Comics conference in May 2015, as one of the "Pioneers of Queer Men's Comics" and a speaker on "Queer Comics, Health and Dis/Ability".

-In 2019, Kinnard was awarded the Portland Monthlys Light a Fire Lifetime Achievement Award.
+In 2019, Kinnard was awarded the Portland Monthly's Light a Fire Lifetime Achievement Award.

 On June 12, 2021, the feature-length documentary film No Straight Lines: The Rise of Queer Comics, which featured the works of Kinnard; Alison Bechdel (Fun Home); Jennifer Camper (Rude Girls and Dangerous Women); Howard Cruse (Gay Comix); and Mary Wings (Come Out Comics), premiered at the Tribeca Festival.
 The film was broadcast on national PBS in 2023.

 On August 20, 2021, Kinnard was one of the ribbon cutters during the dedication of Portland's “Never Look Away" mural which celebrates the struggles and accomplishments of the LGBTQ+ community.
 The block long mural features Kinnard; David Martinez, a founding board member of Portland's Q Center; activist and musician Kathleen Saadat; gay liberation activist Marsha P. Johnson; and transgender rights advocates Angelica Ross and Aydian Dowling.

 In 2022, Kinnard was invited to create a show of original artwork in an exhibit entitled "From Cornell to Cathartica: A History of Cathartic Comics" at Cornell College, where he also received the school's highest honor, the Distinguished Alumni Achievement Award.